-Pediatric autoimmune neuropsychiatric disorders associated with streptococcal infections (PANDAS) facts
+Facts you should know about pediatric autoimmune neuropsychiatric disorders associated with streptococcal infections (PANDAS)

 - PANDAS is an acronym for "pediatric autoimmune neuropsychiatric disorders associated with streptococcal infections."